berto/berto.com/docs/2015-04-08-measuring-success-with-cohorts.md

 ### Real Time
 _right table_

-- Column A is the same as for Real Time.
+- Column A is the same as in the Time Elapsed Cohorts above, that is, the months of first purchases.
 - Row 1 is different, and instead of months elapsed it lists real months.
 Jan 2022, Feb 2022, etc.
 - Again, you can see that 3 people bought for the first time in March 2022 (row 2022-3, column 2022-3).
 And, again, that 2 came back one month later, and just 1 came back 2 months later.
 - On this table, you will notice that each column represents the total of people who purchased on a single month.
 In April 2022 (2022-4) 7 different people made a purchase.